 And yet most companies are not creating effective content.
 Want proof?

 Media companies, marketing agencies, and our own egos often lure us into the crazy idea of expanding our target market.
-I must have heard this type of sentiment a thousand times from otherwise thoughtful, intelligent people.

 - Who are your most profitable accounts and why?

 - Which accounts have the greatest longevity and why?